Plan A Trip To Cuba In 10 Easy Steps!

 7) Global Entry, Health & Travel Insurance:

 Once you decide to plan a trip to Cuba, add global entry to your to do list!
 Global entry allows for easy entry back into the U.S. You can avoid a customs agent and the questions usually asked about your travel.
 The process is easy and takes less than a month depending on available interview times in your city.
 Some people have asked about getting your passport stamped.
 My U.S. passport was stamped when I entered Cuba.
 They also stamp your tourist card/visa.
 If you travel through another country, you will have two entry stamps in your passports for that country.
 Without global entry a customs agent may ask where you were in between.
 If you were in Cuba legally this should not be an issue.
-In addition, Cuba requires travelers to have health insurance.
+In addition, Cuba travel requires health insurance.
 Although I know of several travelers who did not obtain health insurance for their trip, it is not expensive to do so.
-I found out that my American health insurance has coverage in Cuba.
+I found out that my American health insurance has coverage for Cuba travel.
 However, I obtained travel insurance from World Nomads which included health insurance coverage.

 8) Learn Spanish: